 In order to completely understand the distinction between the two let’s have a look at their respective functionality and comprehend how did we end up binding both the terms together.

 Traditionally, accounting software has been used to, as the name suggests to manage a company’s accounts, or how money moves.
 Predictably, accounting software deals with the financial aspect of operations by recording business transactions: AR/AP, journal entries, and general ledger utilized to produce basic financial reports like income statements and balance sheets.
 Accounting software provides a good snapshot of a company’s financial health today but lacks the ability to anticipate tomorrow.

-An ERP software is a grand image of an accounting software in other words accounting software is just a module of an ERP software.
+ERP software is a grand image of accounting software in other words accounting software is just a module of an ERP software.
 ERP stands for Enterprise Resource Planning which is capable of tracking your tangible and intangible assets, order fulfillment, invoicing, inventory management, production management, job costing, reporting, eCommerce, Human Capital Management, Customer Relationship Management, and more!
 Basically, it packs up the whole of your organization into a single suite and equips you with all the information you need to know about your business activities.

 Very distinct differences exist between the two.